department-of-veterans-affairs/health-apis-patient-generated-data/mapping/questionnaire-response.md

     },
     {
       "linkId" : "02",
-      "text" : "Are there any additional details you’d like to share with your provider about this appointment?", "answer" : [
+      "text" : "Are there any additional details you'd like to share with your provider about this appointment?", "answer" : [
         {
           "valueString" : "cant look into the sun"